MTstateIntroStats/IntroStatTextbook/docs/01-intro-to-data.md

 ::: {.guidedpractice}
 An experiment is evaluating the effectiveness of a new drug in treating migraines.
 A `group` variable is used to indicate the experiment group for each patient: treatment or control.
 The `num_migraines` variable represents the number of migraines the patient experienced during a 3-month period.
-Classify each variable as either quantitative or categorical?^[The `group` variable can take just one of two group names, making it categorical.
+Classify each variable as either quantitative or categorical.^[The `group` variable can take just one of two group names, making it categorical.
 The `num_migraines` variable describes a count of the number of migraines, which is an outcome where basic arithmetic is sensible, which means this is numerical outcome; more specifically, since it represents a count, `num_migraines` is a discrete quantitative variable.]
 :::

 ### Relationships between variables {#variable-relations}